 Don't use manufacturer part numbers as your own§

 Create your own part specification and part number so that approved manufacturer sources can be easily changed without revising BOMs.

 Home requirements drive your selection of source parts, and a home part is distinct from its approved source.

-If you simply assign a source part's specifications as your own requirements, then you've adopted the selected part as the sole source.
-You lose all flexibility to make substitutions because no other manufacturer is likely to exactly duplicate the original source's spec.
+If you simply adopt a source part's specifications as your own requirements, then you've accepted the selected part as the sole source.
+You lose all flexibility to make substitutions or add alternatives because no other manufacturer exactly follows the original source's spec.

 It's worse if you adopt the manufacturer's actual part number as your own.
-When the original part is no longer available, becomes prohibitively expensive, or has performance or reliability problems, all BOMs must be revised with another part.
+When the original part is no longer available, or becomes prohibitively expensive, or has performance or reliability problems, then all BOMs must be updated with another part.